straightVibing/Initial-Report/Initial Report.md

 experimental data despite being based on different principles. @Pinto2010 developed a half-cell model based on the anode whilst @Zheng2010 developed a model based on the cathode.
 This was unusual as the anodic step is generally considered to be reaction limiting.
 The existence and accuracy of these models demonstrates that there is good degree of flexibility available when initially building and then refining a model.
 As a result, the final model considered by the project may differ significantly from the one considered initially.

-### Methods and Assumptions

-- @Pinto2010 and @Littfinski2022 made similar assumptions that the biofilm formation and retention within the model is taken from a different and specific biofilm model
-- Substrate gradient neglected @Littfinski2022 and @Wang2011
+It is notable that @Pinto2010 and another model by @Littfinski2022 used similar assumptions concerning the biofilm formation and retention.
+In both cases the expected changes to the biofilm were not computed by the model directly but were instead taken from a different and specific biofilm model designed to model biofilm growth on an anode.
+This is a fairly common practice among MFC models, @Ortiz-Martínez2015, and is done due to the difficulty of integrating a more complete simulation of the biofilm's growth within an MFC model.
+Other notable assumptions include a fixed cathode potential as mentioned by @Xia2018 which is used for single chamber, half cell models concerning the anode.
+Additionally, some models such as those by @Zhang1995 assumed that the mass transport through the cell was rapid to be discounted.
+This assumption was made as this model was one of the very first models created to model MFC performance and is very rarely used today, @Ortiz-Martínez2015.
+A further assumption, made by @Littfinski2022 and @Wang2011 is to neglect the substrate consumption gradient within the cell and instead assume a fixed value.

 # Objectives